garnajee/home-server/README.md

 Follow these [guides](https://trash-guides.info/).

-I'll add more information later.
+*I'll add more information on how to configure them later.*

 ### Jellyfin